-Free fishing days - Anyone may fish without a recreational saltwater fishing license in state marine waters, which are waters south of Interstate 10, on July 4 and the first weekend of National Fishing and Boating Week in June.
+Free fishing days - Anyone may fish without a recreational saltwater fishing license in state marine waters, which are waters south of I-10, on the first weekend of National Fishing and Boating Week in June and on July 4.

-Saltwater sportfishing, recreational shrimping and recreational crabbing licenses expire 1 year after date of sale.
+Saltwater sportfishing, recreational shrimping and recreational crabbing licenses expire one (1) year after date of sale.